 The usual cause of water not getting hot is a malfunctioning water heater.
 This could be because the unit is either completely broken or the heating element and/or sensor isn’t working properly.
 If turning up the temperature setting on the hot water heater doesn’t alter the water temperature at all, it most likely means the unit needs to be replaced.
-However, a plumber can inspect the unit, assess the issue and review your options with you regardless of the cause.
+Regardless of the cause, a plumber can inspect the unit, assess the issue, and review your options with you.

 If your toilet is running, the culprit is most likely the flapper (mechanism that plugs the hole) in the bottom of the tank not doing its job correctly.
 If the flapper seems to be fine, it could also be that the chain connecting the flapper is too long and is getting caught underneath, not allowing the flapper to close all the way.
 Both of these pieces can be replaced easily and inexpensively and should resolve the annoyance that is a running toilet.

-The main difference between hard and soft water is that hard water is full of minerals, while soft water is treated to remove the harsh minerals; the ones that cause spots on dishes, dingy clothes and scum buildup on bathtubs and faucets.
-As it rains, that water is naturally soft, but as it makes its way through the ground, it picks up minerals such as chalk, lime and calcium.
+The main difference between hard and soft water is that hard water is full of minerals, while soft water is treated to remove the harsh minerals that cause spotty dishes, dingy clothes, and scum buildup on bathtubs and faucets.
+As it rains, that water is naturally soft, but as it makes its way through the ground, it picks up minerals such as chalk, lime, and calcium.
 While soft water is preferred for household chores and showering, hard water is actually preferred as drinking water because of taste and health benefits.

 Despite popular belief, chemical drain cleaners are not recommended.
-Not only are they toxic to children, pets and even you, they are a huge contributor to global pollution because the chemicals are being integrated into our water system.
-Furthermore, the toxic chemicals will erode your drain lines and over time, will need to be replaced.
-However, there are products out there that aid in the elimination of drain buildup that contain nonthreatening bacteria and enzymes that can be used instead.
+Not only are they toxic to children, pets, and even you, but also they are a huge contributor to global pollution because the chemicals are being integrated into our water system.
+Furthermore, the toxic chemicals will erode your drain lines and over time, those lines will need to be replaced.
+However, products that contain non-threatening bacteria and enzymes can be used to aid the elimination of drain build-up.
 If these alternative products don’t work, the job is best left up to an experienced and knowledgeable plumber.